Mk2 PV Router Shop

 Please note that kits can only be returned in their complete state.
 If you only require part of a kit, please ask about this before purchasing.

-Electrical and mechanical components are supplied by me on the basis that they will work as intended.
-Certain electrical components are tested by myself before dispatch (i.e. transformers, displays, any assembled cables etc.).
+Electrical and mechanical components are supplied on the basis that they will work as intended.
+Certain electrical components are tested before dispatch (i.e. transformers, displays, any assembled cables etc.).
 If any component is found to be faulty, I will send out a replacement item on request.